-I own the UI development and UX design experience helping startups get off the ground into profitability as well as working with agencies creating innovative and engaging web content and services.
+I have 20 years of design experience helping startups get off the ground into profitability as well as working with larger companies creating innovative and engaging apps, websites, and platforms.
+I understand that design is a business investment and I will always enjoy delivering significant and measurable results.
 I draw on my design as well as development skills in understanding an idea and then bringing the vision into a reality.
-My history includes formal training in art, graphic design, decades in interactive advertising as well as designing and developing games.
+My history includes formal training in art, graphic design, decades in interactive advertising as well as software engineering, designing and developing games, apps, and platforms.

 Abstract Tokenization democratizes commercial real estate ownership and investment through blockchain technology creating liquidity.

-- Providing a solution for a legacy inherently encumbered by a massive amount of documentation and tedious servicing that is illiquid.
+- Provided a solution for a legacy inherently encumbered by a massive amount of documentation and tedious servicing that is illiquid.

-- Designing a UI that is easy to use resulting in a fantastic UX.
+- Designed a UI that is easy to use resulting in a fantastic UX.

-- Learning with feedback informed from actual real-life users and stakeholders.
+- Learned with feedback informed from actual real-life users and stakeholders.

 My efforts for StratusCore drove the creation of a platform that brings producers and artists together.
 Each artist owns their own profile where they can define who they are and what they do.
 We promote and connect to producers, studios, and schools by providing talent search fueled by social advertising and analytics.